run2bizdocs/documentation/en-us/docs/4biz-helium/processes/financial/use/financial-cost-calculation.md

 If you select the **Variable value** option, complete the fields:

-Com base no serviço selecionado na aba anterior "Cost by category" será apresentado os custos para o serviço selecionado e utilizando os campos "estimated quantity", "Monthly unit value" and "Profit Margin" será calculado o preço de serviço.
+Based on the service selected in the previous tab "Cost by category", the costs for the selected service will be displayed and the service price will be calculate using the fields "estimated quantity", "Monthly unit value" and "Profit Margin".
-Os campos "estimated quantity" and "Monthly unit value" são relacionados as métricas de demanda que serão contabilizadas através do "Integration flow of quatity capture" para geração do preço variado respeitando as regras estabelecidas e a profit margin.
+The fields "estimated quantity" and "Monthly unit value" are related to the demand metrics and will be calculated through the "Integration flow of quatity capture" to generate the varied price, respecting the business rules and the profit margin.

-Os valores contabilizados poderão ser atualizados e publicados no catálogo de serviço e no acordo de nível de serviço (ouro, prata e bronze).
+The calculated values may be updated and published in the service catalog and in the service level agreement (gold, silver and bronze).

 |Field|Description|
 |-----|-----------|